ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Sending Data {#sending}

 Once a Connection has been established, it can be used for sending data.
-Data is sent by passing a Content object and additional parameters
+Data is sent by passing a Message object and additional parameters
 {{send-params}} to the Send action on an established connection:

-Connection.Send(Content, sendParameters)
+Connection.Send(Message, sendParameters)

-The type of the Content to be passed is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection's transport parameters.
+The type of the Message to be passed is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection's transport parameters.
 It may itself contain an array of octets to be transmitted in the transport protocol payload, or be transformable to an array